 The United States Medical Licensure Examination (USMLE) is the standard examination for graduates of U.S. MD-granting medical schools and graduates of international medical schools seeking to practice in the United States.
 Osteopathic medical students and residents also are eligible to take the USMLE.

-The USMLE consists of Step 1, Step 2 CK and CS (Clinical Knowledge and Clinical Skills), and Step 3.
+The USMLE consists of Step 1, Step 2 CK and Step 3.

 To learn more about the USMLE exam, please visit www.usmle.org.